-- We have introduced several features of CD++, a toolkit for DEVS modeling and simulation.
+We have introduced several features CD++, a toolkit for DEVS modeling and simulation.
 The tool was built using the DEVS formal modeling technique, improving the safety and development times of the simulations.
-The tool executes in a stand-alone mode or as a simulation server that can be executed remotely.
-It executes on different platforms, from low-priced personal computers up to highperformance multiprocessors or distributed systems.
-The separation of visualization tools from the - 20 simulation engines makes the development of new improvements in visualization easier, improving its use for Web-based simulation.
+The tool executes in a stand-alone mode, or as a simulation server that can be executed remotely.
+It executes in different platforms, from low priced personal computers up to high performance multiprocessors or distributed systems.
+The separation of visualization tools from the simulation engines make easier the development of new improvements in visualization, whereas making easier its use for web-based simulation.

-We have shown that the abstract simulation mechanism enables different simulation techniques to be defined without the need to change the models developed, as they follow the formal specifications of the DEVS formalism.
-The models are easily reusable thanks to their hierarchical construction.
-Consequently, the costs of development are reduced, the quality of the models improves and nonexpert users are able to start developing new applications with a fast learning curve.
+We showed that the abstract simulation mechanism enables defining different simulation techniques without needing changing the models developed, as they follow the formal specifications of DEVS formalism.
+The models are easily reusable thanks to the hierarchical construction.
+Consequently, the costs of development are reduced, the quality of the models improves, and non-expert users are able to start developing new applications with a fast learning curve.
 Several types of models can be integrated in an efficient fashion, allowing multiple points of view to be analyzed using the same model.
-The formalism allows improvement in the security and cost in the development of the simulations.
-Experimental results of applications have shown improvements for expert developers.
-The main gains have been reported in the testing and maintenance phases, the more expensive phases for these systems [14].
+The formalism allows improving the security and cost in the development of the simulations.
+Experimental results of application showed improvements for expert developers.
+The main gains have been reported in the testing and maintenance phases, the more expensive for these systems [14].